We hope you enjoy this post from our friends at BunkerLabs!

 5 Tips to Energize & Support Veterans & Military Spouses Entrepreneurs

+The entrepreneur journey is often a lonely one and can be especially challenging to veterans.
 The moment our sons and daughters stepped off the bus into the loving arms of their drill sergeants (yah, right), they were drilled to rely on each other.
 They were also drilled to live by the creed that no one Soldier, Sailor, Airman/woman, or Marine is stronger than the entirety of The Team.
 This sense of brother/sisterhood builds an inherently strong tribal belonging that is the cornerstone of the success of our armed services.
 After transitioning from the military into civilian life and entrepreneurship, the lack of a “tribe” combined with lack of direction to the resources and network needed, can be uniquely challenging to veterans.
 The following steps are how communities can help in creating an ecosystem where veterans thrive as entrepreneurs.

 1. Focus on building entrepreneurial ecosystems.